Frequently Asked Questions

 The Phoenix has become a symbol of rebirth and immortality because of its dramatic life cycle.
 It is in this sense that we use the newly risen Phoenix as our logo; we strive to see the work of these artists reborn and granted immortality.

 A: The primary reason we are providing this service is because Lone Wolf had gone out of print.
-For a number of years, Mongoose Publishing
+Thankfully, that's changed.
+We now maintain a list of Lone Wolf books and related materials that are currently in print and available to purchase.

 If your mind is set on owning the original editions and you only have a few books left to find, you may be able to, but finding them could be a grueling process.
-If you are still determined to do so, online auction sites and book sellers are good resources for used books.
+If you are still determined to do so, online auction sites and book sellers that specialize in used book are good resources.